leifeng1688/CybersecurityNovelSeries_THE-HERD_en/README.md

-# Cybersecurity Novel Series — THE HERD
+# Cybersecurity Supernatural Fiction — THE HERD